ROBOTIS-GIT/emanual/index.md

   cta_url:
   caption:
   intro:
-    - excerpt: 'How to use ROBOTIS e-Manual'
+    - excerpt: 'ROBOTIS wiki e-Manual'
 ---

-# Forum
+# ROBOTIS e-Manaul

+- [Previous e-Manual](support.robotis.com) will be served as well.
-New ROBOTIS Community [Forum] is available.
+- New ROBOTIS Community [Forum] is available.
 Please checkout the [Forum] if you have any issue with ROBOTIS Products.

 # Quick References